 Weather Damage: The warranty does not cover damage due to the effects or acts of nature, such as earthquakes, wind, hurricanes, tornadoes, lightening, rain, fire, snow, excessive heat and cold conditions and/or sun damage.
-During the winter months the trampoline soft materials will need to be removed and stored in a dry place out of the snow.
-If left unprotected in the winter months, some components such as springs, jump mat, spring pad and enclosure, may become damaged, voiding this warranty.
+During the winter months the soft materials will need to be removed and stored in a dry place out of the snow.
+If left unprotected in the winter months, some components may become damaged, voiding this warranty.

-Fading and Rust: Our products are fully galvanized.
-Skywalker does not warranty against rust or corrosion.
+Fading and Rust: Our products are fully galvanized and or powder-coated.
+We do not warrant against rust or corrosion.
 Some areas may have higher air salt content, higher humidity, heavier rain and heavier snow.
-Skywalker does not warranty against fading.
-We suggest customers use a UV protectant on the frame pad to extend the life of the product.
+We do not warrant against fading.
+We suggests customers use a UV protectant to extend the life of the product.

-Loss or Damage: Loss or damage to product caused during shipping or caused by abuse, misuse, improper or abnormal usage or authorized repair are not covered by this warranty and may also void the warranty.
+Loss or Damage to Product: caused by shipping, abuse, misuse, improper/abnormal usage or unauthorized repairs are not covered by this warranty and may also void the warranty.

 Unauthorized Replacement Parts: The warranty will become void if any defects or damages are associated with the use of unauthorized replacement parts.
-All replacement parts must be obtained from an authorized agent.
+All replacement parts must be obtained from an authorized retailer